Batch-Man/FnC/README.md

  			ver			: 	Displays version of program help			: 	Displays help for the program
- 			Name			: 	Name of the File to Generate [Program will add .bat extension]
+ 			Name			: 	Name of the file to generate [program will add .bat extension]

  Example: 		Call FnC FnC
  Example: 		Call FnC Table-Function

 Now, you can start working on your projects quickly and with less hassle.
- So, Jump Start your awesome scripts.
+ So, jump start your awesome scripts.

  www.batch-man.com
  #batch-man